-First off let’s consider look at the depression of 1920-1921.
+First off, let’s look at the depression of 1920-1921.
 Several factors had come together to create an extremely nasty deflationary recession, but mainly tight monetary policy combined with the surge of veterans from the war into a peacetime labor market (which suppressed wages and sent unemployment skyrocketing).
-The stock market fell somewhere in the region of 45-50% from its 1919 peak to a bottom in the summer of 1921.
+The stock market fell somewhere in the region of 50% from its 1919 peak to the bottom in the summer of 1921.

 Imagine you have stepped out of a time machine in mid-1921 America and then think about all these factors for a moment.
 You would be facing a highly deflationary period, a high rate of unemployment, a pretty uncertain economic outlook and a falling stock market.

 What if they had listened to that advice back in 1921?
 They would have found gems going for pennies by today’s standards.
-Coca-Cola for example had a 1921 market capitalization of $10m, yet the company had earnings of over $5m in 1922.
+Coca-Cola, for example, had a 1921 market capitalization of $10m, yet the company had earnings of over $5m in 1922.
 That’s not a typo.
-Coca-Cola was trading at less than 2x forward earnings back in the depths of the 1921 bear market.
+Coca-Cola stock was trading for less than 2x forward earnings back in the depths of the 1921 bear market.
 The dividend yield was over 5%.
-Gillette, which is still selling its famous razor blades and shaving products all over the globe today, was trading at near enough a double digit dividend yield and around 5x their 1922 earnings.
+Gillette, which is still selling its famous razor blades and shaving products all over the globe today, was trading at near enough a double digit dividend yield and around 5x its 1922 earnings.

 The investing world of the early twentieth century was obviously a lot different than today.
-Even getting your hands on the stock data would have likely endured flipping through a big Moody’s manual compared to the quick internet searches that we are used to.
-The value opportunities available to those who took the time to find them though were probably vast, almost unthinkable in today’s markets which are much more efficient at pricing stocks.
+Even getting your hands on data would have likely meant flipping through a big Moody’s manual compared to the quick internet searches that we are used to.
+The value opportunities available to those who took the time to find them were probably vast; almost unthinkable in today’s markets which are much more efficient at pricing stocks.

-Consider averaging say $5,000 into Johnson & Johnson stock at the end of 2006, 2007 and 2008.
-The total return on that $15,000, with dividends reinvested, would be $33,300 worth of stock today.
+Consider averaging, say, $5,000 into Johnson & Johnson stock at the end of 2006, 2007 and 2008.
+The total return on that $15,000 outlay, with dividends reinvested, would be $33,300 worth of stock today.
 A lump sum of $15,000 invested at the end of 2006 would have delivered almost exactly the same returns (actually 1% lower), despite having longer time in the market.
 That’s the effect of averaging in or reinvesting dividends in periods of declining valuation.

-As for stocks, the Dow went on to post 25% compounded gains from the 1921 bottom up to the peak in 1929.
+As for stocks, the Dow went on to post 25% CAGR gains from the 1921 bottom up to the peak in 1929.
 Coca-Cola, trading for under $20 per-share in 1921, some 50% down on its IPO price and with a forward P/E of 1.6, closed that bull market at about $140 per-share.
-That’s 27% annual growth for the period excluding dividends.
+That’s 27% annual returns for the period excluding dividends.

 Returns From The Wall Street Crash

-Most texts will tell you that anyone who bought at the top of the market in 1929 would have to wait 25 years before breaking even.
+Most texts will tell you that anyone who bought at the top of the market in 1929 would have to wait twenty-five years before breaking even.
 What this number ignores though is the effect of reinvesting dividends.
-Even someone unlucky enough to have bought into the market in September 1929 would have broke even in about 7 years.
+Even someone unlucky enough to have bought into the market in September 1929 would have broke even in about seven years.